Fast Five appears in an aspect ratio of approximately 2.35:1 on this Blu-Ray Disc. Across the board, the transfer looked great.

 At all times, the film boasted excellent clarity.
 Only the slightest smidgen of softness ever appeared, as 99 percent of the flick provided crisp, precise images.
 I noticed no jaggies or moiré effects, and edge enhancement never manifested itself.
 In addition, the film failed to display any print defects.

-Like most action thrillers of this sort, Armored went with a stylized palette.
+Like most action thrillers of this sort, Fast Fice went with a stylized palette.
 Given the Brazilian setting, colors looked warmer than usual for the genre; a tan tint dominated but we got a lot of full, rich hues.
 Blacks were dark and full, while shadows demonstrated nice clarity and smoothness.
 I felt quite pleased with this presentation.

 I also thought the DTS-HD MA 5.1 soundtrack of Fast Five worked fine.
 Various vehicular elements offered the most active use of the spectrum.
 That’s to be expected, of course, and the car sequences zipped and zoomed around the spectrum.
 Other action tidbits were similarly exciting, such as train and bus crashes; a gunfight also kicked in a lively sequence.
 The track exhibited a high level of activity that made it a nearly constant kick.

 Audio quality pleased.
 Speech was concise and natural, without edginess or other issues.
 Music showed good range and vivacity, while effects worked nicely.
 Those elements came across as accurate and full, with solid low-end response and positive definition.
 This was a consistently strong soundtrack that made it to “A-“ level.